quintans/eventsourcing/README.md

 This library provides a common interface to store domain events in a database, like MongoDB, and to stream the events to an event bus like NATS.

 To use CQRS it is not mandatory to have two separate databases, so it is not mandatory to plug in the change stream into the database.
-If we would like to write the read model into the same database in the same transaction as the write model (dual write), we can easily add an event handler for that.
-Unfortunately this approach makes it hard to rebuild a projection or introduce new projections.
-Only use for the simplest cases.
+We could write the read model into the same database in the same transaction as the write model (dual write), by adding adding an event handler for that but unfortunately this approach does not allow us to rebuild a projection or introduce new projections.

 Other than the event store and the event streaming I also implemented an orchestration layer for the event consumer on the read side.